shevisj/gpt-2_bot/README.md

 ```

 ### Configuring Praw (Reddit python interface)
-Praw is a library that fixes many of these problems for you.
-It limits how many requests you can make, and makes it easy to extract the json.
+Praw is a library that interfaces with the Reddit API for you.
+It limits how many requests you can make, and makes it easy to extract the json responses.

 You need to do a bit of setup first though in order for the bot to be able to post to Reddit.